-You have the right to ask us to restrict or limit the protected health information we use or disclose about you for treatment, payment, or health care operations.
-In most cases, we must consider your request but are not required to agree to it.
-However, we must limit disclosures made to your health insurer or other third-party payer about services we provided to you if, before receiving the medical services, you pay for the services in full, unless the disclosure of that information is required by law.
-If Northwell provides you with multiple medical services at one time, you will have to pay for all of the services in order to restrict the disclosure of any one of them to your health insurance.
+Right to request restrictions: You have the right to ask us to restrict or limit the protected health information we use or disclose about you for treatment, payment or healthcare operations.
+In most cases, we must consider your request, but we are not required to agree to it.
+However, we must agree to limit disclosures made to your health insurer or other third-party payer about services we provided to you if, prior to receiving the medical services, you pay for the services in full, unless the disclosure of that information is required by law.
+If multiple medical services are provided to you at one time by Northwell Health, you will have to pay for all of the services in order to restrict the disclosure of any one of them to your health insurance.
 If you require follow-up care related to the undisclosed service and you decide you do not want to pay for that follow-up care at the time it is provided to you, it may be necessary for us to tell your health insurer about the previously undisclosed service.
 This will be done only to the extent necessary to receive payment for subsequent medical treatment.

-To restrict information provided to your health insurer or to another third-party payer, you must notify a Northwell staff member at the time of registration and fill out a form indicating this preference.
+To restrict information provided to your health insurer or to another third-party payer, you must notify a Northwell Health staff member at the time of registration and fill out a form indicating this preference.
 You also have the right to request a limit on the protected health information we disclose about you to someone who is involved in your care or the payment of your care, such as a family member or a friend.
 For example, you could ask that we not disclose information to a family member about a surgery you had.
-Your request for any restriction must be made in writing and given to the Office of Corporate Compliance at 200 Community Drive, Great Neck, NY 11021.
+Your request for any restriction must be made in writing and given to the Office of Corporate Compliance at 1111 Marcus Avenue, Suite 107, New Hyde Park, NY 11042.